Sellers have a legal obligation to provide accurate and complete disclosures about a property’s condition and any known issues.

-A seller's disclosure is a document that outlines the condition and history of the property, including any known issues or defects.
-It is a legal requirement in most states, though each state will have its own rules about what needs to be disclosed.
+A seller’s disclosure is a document that outlines a property’s condition and history, including any known issues or defects.
+Typically, it’s a series of yes and no questions, with space to provide more information if needed.
+It’s a legal requirement in most states, though each state may have its own rules about what specifically needs to be disclosed.

 » MORE: Homebuying checklist